ogishimalab/sahohime_omop_cdm/README.md

 ## License
 This dataset is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
-It is derived from Sahohime (https://www.ohdsi-japan.org/pseudodata/) and Sahohime OMOP-CDM Data (https://github.com/ogishimalab/sahohime_omop_cdm/), and any redistribution or adaptation must acknowledge these original sources.
+It is derived from Sahohime (https://www.ohdsi-japan.org/pseudodata/) and Sahohime OMOP-CDM data (https://github.com/ogishimalab/sahohime_omop_cdm/), and any redistribution or adaptation must acknowledge these original sources.